Blue hour: Explanation and times of occurrence

-Blue hour in art
+Art

-Blue hour photography
+Photography

 Many artists value this period for the quality of the soft light.
 Although the blue hour does not have an official definition, the blue color spectrum is most prominent when the Sun is between 4° and 8° below the horizon.

 Photographers use blue hour for the tranquil mood it sets.
 When photographing during blue hour it can be favourable to capture subjects that have artificial light sources, such as buildings, monuments, cityscapes, or bridges.